Industrial Hemp Ag-Pilot Program for 2019 Planting Season

 Step 2: Download, print and complete the 2019 Hemp Ag-Pilot Program Application and the Pilot Program Application Checklist.
 You must submit an Ag-Pilot Program Application to participate, in addition to the grower and/or processor-handler application(s).

 Step 3: Thoroughly review the terms of the Sample Research Agreement.
-Official copies will be provided on site for signatures.

 Step 4: The applicant (person signing the applications) MUST submit the following: